 Please send your video on DVD and mail to: Marla Hansen, Summer DanceFest 2017, Dept. of Theatre Arts, 1910 University Dr. Boise, Idaho 83725-1565.

 Or email a digital video to: firstname.lastname@example.org.

-The workshop culminates with an evening performance on Friday, June 22, 2018 at 7:00 pm and Saturday, June 23 , 2018 at 7:00 pm.
+The workshop culminates with two evening performance on (2019 dates to be announced).
 You must be available to perform both shows.
 Tech and Dress Rehearsal is during the day Friday in addition to a rehearsal and performance on Saturday.

 Frequently Asked Questions